stefaleon/Vidly/README.md

 ```

-* In CustomerController.cs, add the Save() action.
+* In CustomersController.cs, add the Save() action.

   * Apply the *HttpPost* attribute to make sure that the action is called only with the POST HTTP request method.